 Definition/Introduction

-The effects of many drugs get altered in renal impairment particularly when a drug has renal clearance.
-Drug doses should be altered in renal disease in accordance with the predicted reduction in the clearance of the drug.
-Some patient factors also influence the decision to adjust drug doses, such as the degree of renal disease and patient size.
-There are some drug factors to be considered to adjust doses including the drug excretion and the therapeutic index.
-Estimation of renal function is helpful in the dosing of renally excreted drugs.
+The effects of many drugs are altered in renal impairment, particularly when a drug is renally cleared.
+Drug doses should be altered based on the predicted reduction in the clearance of the drug.
+Patient factors, such as the degree of renal disease and patient size, also influence the decision to adjust drug doses.
+In addition, drug factors, including the drug excretion and the therapeutic index, must be considered when adjusting doses.
+Accurate estimation of renal function is crucial for determining appropriate doses of renally excreted drugs.

-Renal disease can alter the drug concentration in the body and the effects of many drugs, sometimes reducing their effects but more commonly escalating their effects and thus causing potential toxicity.
-Most of these changes are predictable and may be prevented by altering drug doses in accordance with the established guidelines.
+Renal disease can alter drug concentrations and effects in the body, occasionally reducing effects but more commonly escalating their effects and thus causing potential toxicity.
+Most of these changes are predictable and may be prevented by altering drug doses in accordance with established guidelines.

-1. Patient susceptibility - patients with renal impairment may be more vulnerable to a certain drug effect
+- Patient susceptibility: Patients with renal impairment may be more vulnerable to a specific drug effect.

-2. Pharmacodynamic change - a drug effect may be increased or decreased in patients with renal disease
+- Pharmacodynamic change: The effect of a drug may be increased or decreased in patients with renal disease.

-3. Pharmacokinetic changes - some drugs, when given at usual doses, have higher steady-state concentrations in patients with renal impairment
+- Pharmacokinetic changes: When given at usual doses, some drugs have higher steady-state concentrations in patients with renal impairment.

-By definition, the presence of both factors (glomerular filtration rate [GFR] less than 60 mL/min and albumin greater than 30 mg per gram of creatinine) accompanied by abnormalities of kidney structure or function for longer than three months signifies chronic kidney disease.
-End-stage renal disease, furthermore, is defined as a GFR less than 15 mL/min.
+CKD is defined as a glomerular filtration rate (GFR) lower than 60 mL/min or albumin higher than 30 mg/g of creatinine, accompanied by abnormalities of kidney structure or function for more than 3 months.
+End-stage renal disease is a GFR of less than 15 mL/min.

-Summarizing the above: The medication dose should be decreased equivalently to the calculated reduction of drug clearance.
+In summary, the medication dose should be decreased equivalently to the calculated reduction of drug clearance.

 Issues of Concern